About the Federal Skilled Trades Category

 - Plan to live outside the province of Quebec.

-You must meet the minimum level of
+You must meet the minimum Canadian Language level of:

 • Major Group 72, industrial, electrical and construction trades,

 • Major Group 73, maintenance and equipment operation trades,

 • Major Group 82, supervisors and technical jobs in natural resources, agriculture and related production,

 • Major Group 92, processing, manufacturing and utilities supervisors and central control operators,